Call Wall, Put Wall & Gamma Flip: 3 Key Levels

 The put wall is the mirror image of the call wall.
 It is the strike price with the largest put-side gamma exposure, and it acts as a support level.

-The put wall is especially powerful during orderly selloffs.
-In a positive gamma environment, the put wall can absorb significant selling pressure and produce clean bounces that mean-reversion traders rely on.
+The put wall is especially powerful during orderly selloffs in a positive gamma environment, where it can absorb significant selling pressure and produce clean bounces that mean-reversion traders rely on.
+A decisive break below it often accelerates the decline instead, as that hedging flow flips to amplify the move.

 A put wall breach is one of the most dangerous signals in options-driven analysis.
 When price falls through the put wall, the same gamma unclenching occurs - but to the downside.
 The buying pressure that was supporting price vanishes, and the decline accelerates.